adamabdelhamed/klooie/README.md

 ## Advanced Features

-- Filters - Modify the visual image that a control produced before painting it to the screen

 ### klooie.Gaming

 You can have fun with klooie and build games that are fun to play within the command line.